cotucker/feedback-summarizer/README.md

 1.  **Open the Application:** Navigate to `http://localhost:3000` in your web browser.
 2.  **Upload a File:** Click the "Upload CSV" button and select a CSV file containing customer feedback.
 The file should have a column with the feedback text.
-3.  **(Optional) Add Topics:** Enter a comma-separated list of topics you are interested in (e.g., "pricing, support, performance").
+3.  **(Optional) Add Topics:** Enter a list of topics you are interested in (e.g., "pricing, support, performance").
 This helps the AI focus its analysis.
 4.  **Analyze:** Click the "Analyze" button.
 The application will send the data to the backend for processing.
 5.  **View Dashboard:** Once the analysis is complete, the dashboard will populate with:
     - A high-level summary.